MLWhiz/mlwhiz/content/blog/2020-10-30-mle-fb-interview.md

 ### Continue Learning

-If you want to read up more on Algorithms and Data Structures in a more structured way, here is an [**Algorithm Specialization on Coursera by UCSanDiego](https://click.linksynergy.com/deeplink?id=lVarvwc5BD0&mid=40328&murl=https%3A%2F%2Fwww.coursera.org%2Fspecializations%2Fdata-structures-algorithms). **I sort of audited this course while preparing.
+If you want to read up more on Algorithms and Data Structures in a more structured way, here is an [Algorithm Specialization on Coursera by UCSanDiego](https://click.linksynergy.com/deeplink?id=lVarvwc5BD0&mid=40328&murl=https%3A%2F%2Fwww.coursera.org%2Fspecializations%2Fdata-structures-algorithms).
+I sort of audited this course while preparing.

 Thanks for the read.
 I am going to be writing more beginner-friendly posts in the future too.
-Follow me up at [**Medium](https://medium.com/@rahul_agarwal?source=post_page---------------------------) **or Subscribe to my [**blog](https://mlwhiz.ck.page/a9b8bda70c) **to be informed about them**.**
+Follow me up at [Medium](https://medium.com/@rahul_agarwal?source=post_page---------------------------) or Subscribe to my [blog](https://mlwhiz.ck.page/a9b8bda70c) to be informed about them.

 Also, a small disclaimer — There might be some affiliate links in this post to relevant resources, as sharing knowledge is never a bad idea.